 Schools will be required to have major changes to programmes submitted by 28 February for approval by the CRG by 31 March each year, where reasonably possible.
 Major changes should be considered at School level as part of programme management and should be reviewed by the relevant Faculty.
 Note: Faculty cannot approve changes to programmes – Faculty should review the changes in the context that they are satisfied that it can be referred (or not as the case may be) to CRG for approval.

-To assist Schools, a Programme Amendment Formhas been designed to capture the relevant information of the programme changes.
-This form should be submitted to the CRG as part of the routine programme changes documentation e.g. revised programme specifications submitted via Qsis; Summary Report Form - Major Changes/Withdrawal of Modulesand Summary Report Form - Notification of New Modules.
+To assist Schools, a Programme Amendment Form has been designed to capture the relevant information of the programme changes.
+This form should be submitted to the CRG as part of the routine programme changes documentation e.g. revised programme specifications submitted via Qsis; notification of changes to existing modules and withdrawal of modules and notification of new modules templates.
 Schools must use the documentation upload facility in the new programme specification Qsis functionality to do this.

 All major changes to programmes must be approved by the Courses and Regulations Group (CRG).
 No requests for major changes will be considered by the CRG without the required documentation.